|Parish||Church or Place||Date of survey||Information available or status||Who completed survey||NORS||Additional Information|

 Norfolk Archaeology – Extracts from early issues relating to Monumental Brasses.
 Abbrev.
 NA

-Members of the Norfolk Family History Society can try searching for a monumental inscription on NORS or, if this does not produce a result, ask the Monumental Inscriptions coordinator to do a search of records held by the Society.
+Members of the Norfolk Family History Society can search most of the monumental inscriptions on NORS, or if this does not produce a result, ask the Monumental Inscriptions coordinator to search the records held by the Society.

 Non-members may find offers for assistance in looking-up a monumental inscription on the Genuki / Norfolk Look-ups page.